Alehaaaa/pipe/README.md

 # PIPE
 ## Installation

-To run Pipeline, place pipeline folder in maya scripts editor and run (in python)
+To run Pipe, place pipeline folder in maya scripts editor and run (in python)

 	import pipeline